What Kind Of Deep Cycle Battery Is Actually The Best For RV Use?

 How to charge a deep cycle RV battery from a vehicle?

 When you plug your trailer into your vehicle it will automatically start charging.
-To charge efficiently the vehicle needs to be running.
+To charge efficiently, the vehicle needs to be running.

 How to charge an RV battery with a generator?